learn-co-curriculum/curriculum-team/style_guide.md

 > programmatically "queue" and move text efficiently that earns `vim` the
 > adjective of being "powerful."

+This, however, makes one ask, is that argument _even useful_?
+Did I just break the flow?
+If the answer is "yes" then there's probably a very good argument for simply _deleting the sentence_.

 <a name="prefer_active_voice"></a>

 ### Prefer Active Voice